Dark Mode Light Mode

 In this article, I will share what it was like living in China, such as how much it costs to live there, how good the quality of life is, and things to keep in mind.

 Life in China is good!
-It really surprised me how well everything is arranged; from transport, safety to cleanliness on the streets.
+I was surprised at how well everything is arranged, from transport to safety to cleanliness on the streets.

 Things move fast in China, and a lot is happening, and I love it.